Blue Ridge Mountains From Asheville

 Stop 1: Climb Up To Fryingpan Mountain Overlook

-If you’re able to make it for sunrise (or close thereafter), you’ll be greeted with exceptional light to take millions of photos of the amazing views from the lookout.
-To get to Fryingpan Overlook, you’ll start your 1.5-miles (round trip!) hike at the dirt pull-off located on Forest Service Road 450.
+To get to Fryingpan Overlook, you’ll start your 1.5-mile (round trip!) hike at the dirt pull-off on Forest Service Road 450.
 You’ll wander a short distance through woods until you reach the 70-ft lookout tower atop the already 5,340-ft.
 Fryingpan Mountain.

 Built in 1941, the lookout tower was constructed to watch for fires until the early 1990s.
-Today, it’s no longer used for fire patrol and hikers get to the panoramic views from the tower!
+Today, it’s no longer used for fire patrol, and hikers get to the panoramic views from the tower!

 Stop 2: Get Up Close To Looking Glass Falls

-Ok, full transparency.
-Looking Glass Falls is not on the Blue Ridge Parkway.
-However, it’s so close, we had to add it to the Blue Ridge Parkway 3 day itinerary.
 From Fryingpan Mountain Trailhead, Looking Glass Falls is around a 20-minute drive…in the opposite direction of your next few stops.
 So, if you feel like you’ve seen enough waterfalls at this point, feel free to skip it.
 Totally up to you!

-At under a half-mile, round trip, you can easily access the 60 ft waterfall.
-There is a platter of stepping-stone-like rocks around the falls, allowing you to get up close for a better view.
 On hot days, you can wade and even swim in the waters of Looking Glass Falls.
 If you can make the time, this waterfall really is something to see!

-Stop 3: Wander Through Graveyard Fields
+Stop 3: Hike to Lower Falls via Graveyard Fields Trail

 From Looking Glass Falls, you’ll have a 30-minute drive to Graveyard Fields, one of the most popular hikes south of Asheville.